stephaniehicks/benchmark-hdf5-clustering/README.md

 ```
 R CMD BATCH installPackages.R
 ```
 or by cutting and pasting the code into a R session.
+It can take some time to install all packages.

 ## Code to reproduce the figures